Ted's Hiking World Hidden Canyon & Weeping Rock

 March 25, 2009

 This is my third hike of the day, having just visited both Hidden Arch and Two Pines Arch.
 On the way over, I pass through the unique Zion-Mount Carmel Tunnel.
-Completed in 1930, it's a mile long; for seventy years it remained the longest auto tunnel in North America that wasn't under water.
+Completed in 1930 and stretching a full mile, for seventy years it remained the longest auto tunnel in North America that wasn't under water.

 *

 At the trailhead, the air temperature has warmed up to nearly 40 degrees!
-As seems normal for this week, parking is available only in an overflow area at this time of day; oddly enough, the shuttle system doesn't go into effect until early April.
+As seems normal for this week, parking is available only in an overflow area at this time of day; the valley shuttle system doesn't go into effect until early April.

 *

-The lower switchbacks and the Weeping Rock alcove
+The lower trail and the Weeping Rock alcove

 *

-The trail goes up through the high tree-filled notch
+The trail leads up through the high tree-filled notch

 *